 - 7.5.1.
 The Operators shall develop and manage processes and procedures to ensure management of change that impact operational interfaces. - 7.5.2.
-The introduction of change shall be in a safe manner and free from any risks.
-The risks shall be mitigated to a level as low as it is reasonably practicable. - 7.5.3.
-Prior implementation, the change shall be communicated, agreed upon and signed off by all Parties involved.
+The introduction of change shall be in a safe manner. - 7.5.3.
+The risks shall be mitigated to a level as low as it is reasonably practicable. - 7.5.4.
+Prior implementation, the change shall be communicated, agreed upon and signed off by all Interfacing Operators involved.

-- 7.6.
-Roles and Responsibilities of Operators - 7.6.1.
-Network Operators - 7.6.1.1.
+Roles and Responsibilities of Operators

+7.6.1.
+Network Operators

+- 7.6.1.1.
 The Network Operator shall ensure that relevant Interfaces Agreement is documented, signed and implemented between the Network Operator and the relevant Interfacing Operator, in accordance with clause 6. - 7.6.1.2.
-The documented Interface Agreement must include the factors referred to in SANS 3000-2-6, clause 6.2.3. - 7.6.1.3.
-Applicable operational rules, procedures and specifications shall form part of the Interface Agreement and shall be implemented. - 7.6.1.4.
-The signed Interface Agreement shall be submitted to the RSR for review and or recommendations.
+The documented Interface Agreement must include the factors referred to in SANS 3000-2-6, clause 6.2.3.

+- 7.6.1.3.
+All Interface Procedures and Standards, rules, specifications and other related documents shall form part of the Interface Agreement and shall be implemented. - 7.6.1.4.
+The signed Interface Agreement shall be submitted to the RSR within 30 days after signing of the Interface Agreement.